same-difference/digital-garden/content/ideas/vr farming game.md

 With the colonists and the clone, especially in a VR game, the goal is get the player attached and heavily invested in their personalities and character arcs, as well as their colony’s community as a whole.
 Studies have shown that VR can elicit empathy particularly well, so it’s the perfect medium for a game like this.

 All-in-all, I’m loving this concept and I’m the one who made it.
 I imagine the impact it’ll have on farming gamers would be huge, as many farming games are set in the modern day or in fantasy settings, not really sci-fi, and the excuses for why the player is starting a farm are usually flimsy at best.
 VR gamers would likely enjoy the game as well, with it being a full-body test of mobility and stamina they complete at their own pace.
 A relaxing experience with calming repetitive tasks, that also happens to have a wild story.

+Definitely need to follow some [[Game Dev Tutorials]] before starting this one.